 Leonardo joined Ballet Idaho as an apprentice during the 2020-21 season and was promoted to company artist in 2022, having enjoyed featured roles in The Nutcracker, Lar Lubovitch’s Concerto 622, and as “Bird” in Anne Mueller’s Peter and the Wolf.
 Aside from ballet, Leonardo excels as a Direct Support Professional with the certification for Assistance with Medications, aiding developmentally disabled individuals.

-This is Leonardo’s second season with Ballet Idaho.
+This is Leonardo’s third season with Ballet Idaho.

-Generously sponsored for the 2021.22 season by Mary Abercrombie.
+Generously sponsored for the 22.23 season by Once Upon a Dance.